Mark Cagney: Career

 Cagney learned how to take care of himself as a result of being on his own so early.
 He longed to have some musical ability, but settled for working with a variety of bands.
 He also learned about audio and audio studio processes; this got him a job as a shore-based radio operator.
 He devoted quite a bit of his paycheck to visiting night clubs; when a disk jockey did not show up for work, Cagney was asked to fill in, doing well enough at it to become a regular at the pirate radio station and now had two jobs.
+He called himself "Mark Anthony".
 Before long, he was at RTÉ Radio Cork.

 He joined RTÉ in 1977, and was part of the original line-up of 2FM, broadcasting on its first night on air.
-During his time with 2FM, he called himself "Mark Anthony" and presented a variety of shows, from the seminal Night Train to the Drivetime show.
+During his time with 2FM, he presented a variety of shows, from the seminal Night Train to the Drivetime show.
 In 1985 he won a Jacobs' Award for his midnight radio show.
 In 1989 he joined the new 98FM, staying there for seven years.
 He joined Today FM in 1998 and then joined TV3 Ireland.
 He won the TV Personality of the Year Award in 2005 at the 3rd Irish Film and Television Awards. he hosted the breakfast show Ireland AM on TV3 since it started in 1999.

 In July 2019, it was announced that Cagney would be leaving Ireland AM at the end of July after twenty years with the programme.
 On 31 July 2019 Cagney presented his last Ireland AM alongside Karen Koster and Alan Hughes.
 The show dedicated the last half hour to him and aired a highlights reel.
 All the production crew, including Ciara Doherty, who was on maternity leave at the time, came in to wish Cagney good luck in his future endeavours.